 This matter is of considerable importance, for it goes beyond the question of how truth is perceived on television news shows.
 If on television [and other digital media], credibility replaces reality as the decisive test of truth-telling, political leaders need not trouble themselves much with reality provided their performances consistently generate a sense of verisimilitude.

 Orwell and Huxley are used to illustrate his argument.
 Both imagined a future dystopia—1984 and A Brave New World, respectively.
 In their books the media features prominently as makers of culture and shapers of popular beliefs which take their worlds down a path of decadence.
 One world descends into despotic authoritarianism, Big Brother; the other into a world of blissful ignorance that willingly relinquishes control to its oligarchs.
 Later in the twentieth century, Postman comes along to rail against television.
 He’s not the first to bash it.
 It has been called “the boob tube” and “the idiot box” decades before Postman let loose with his tirade.
 It’s been accused of putting bees in your head, making you lazy, making you fat, and making you stupid, but Postman goes much farther.
-He doesn’t just give us a TV/twit soundbite smack.
+He doesn’t just give us sugary little a TV/twit soundbite snack.
 He gives us a multi-course meal, fully documented, researched, assembled, logically sequenced and contextualized.
 He forms a sharp point using the tool that he posits as the antithesis of visual media in general, and television in particular : the printing press, or as he calls it typography.
 Were he alive today to see what’s happened to the media, that even in his time was consolidating into large mega-media strongholds, piling up information glut (Yes, that term is that old.), spiraling out of control into vacuous programming with increasing advertising, and whittling away investigative journalism, his head would explode.
 He’d be railing against the worldwide web, antisocial media, and the internet monopolies with manic force.
 The gravity of his argument becomes much graver when one appreciates that it comes from, contrasted to today, an idyllic past.
 Ponder that thought.

 There is one fault in his argument.
 Although he constructs a solid dialectic in favor of print media and against instant imaging media, he fails to recognize a simple weakness.
 He blames the medium for its failures, claiming it’s in its nature.
 He neglects to see the real dereliction is not so much its nature, but in its execution.
-The biggest afflictions on all our media is its dependency on advertising, the growth of advertising, and the nothing matters but money attitude.
+The biggest affliction on all our media is the dependency on advertising, the growth of advertising, and the nothing matters but money attitude.
 Nothing matters more than “business,” “growth,” “the economy,” and “my ever increasing wealth.”
 There is no pride.
 There is no concern for the quality of society.
 His points on the limitations of different media are well taken, and true.
 But no medium need descend into preposterous idiocy unless we allow it.
 We have allowed it, encourage it, and have become dependent on it.
 Change is unlikely without a critical mass of ordinary people who stop, think, and start moving in a new direction.

 Here are some more bites to nibble on—